About Us

 contributions and cash-funded positions in participating organisations.

-In addition it has a large cohort of PhD and Honours students, supported
+In addition it had a large cohort of PhD and Honours students, supported

 by its Student

 Program.
-This body of research expertise is assembled into multi-disciplinary
+This body of research expertise was assembled into multi-disciplinary

 research teams, under a program structure managed by the Executive,